molgenis/molgenis-service-armadillo/doc/ui.md

 <img src="img/ui/add-project-to-user.png"  width="350">

-You can add a non-existing project by simply typing it and clicking the checkmark button
+You can add a new project by simply typing it and clicking the checkmark button
 <img src="img/ui/check.png"  width="25" height="25">.
 You will be prompted a warning message, asking you to confirm to
 add a new project, once the user is saved.

-Alternatively, you can select an existing project by typing to search through the presented list, or by scrolling to it and then selecting the desired project.
+Alternatively, you can select an existing project by using the search box or scrolling through the presented list, and selecting the desired project.

 ### Adding users <a name="add-users"></a>

 By clicking on the plus button <img src="img/ui/add.png"  width="25" height="25"> on top op the table, a new user can be added.
-The row with the new user will turn blue to show the user screen is in edit mode.
+The row with the new user will turn blue in edit mode.

 <img src="img/ui/add-user.png"  width="650">

 Users can be added before they have logged in previously.
-These users can be added to projects and thereby granting them permission to retrieve data uploaded into those projects upon their login.
-Although users have to be admin or superuser to be able to login to the UI.
+These users can be added to projects, this will grant them permission to use the data from those projects upon their first login.
+However, to be able to login to the UI, users have to be admin or superuser.
 Researchers should not be set to be admin.

 ## Profiles <a name="profiles"></a>